polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `counters_out` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 12-byte buffer where three low-endian 32-bit integers will be stored one after another, representing the counters, respectively:
   * Of items removed from the backend database will be written;
   * Of unique keys removed, taking into account both the backend and the overlay;
-  * Of iterations (each requiring a storage seek/read) which were done.
+  * Of iterations (each requiring a storage seek/read) that were done.

 ##### Result